Why should I study abroad?

 Our Director of Undergraduate Studies has developed a Powerpoint presentation that outlines options for Penn State undergraduates who want to major or minor in an Asian Studies program and go abroad.

 Studying abroad can be expensive, yes, but you should know that the Education Abroad office at Penn State offers a long list of scholarships and forms of financial aid.
 On the web page for each of its programs, Education Abroad posts an estimated budget for each program, showing both costs to be billed directly to student accounts as well as total costs for living expenses.

 Yes, as long as you are in a Penn State approved program, your credits should transfer.
 For information on how your credits will transfer, contact College of Liberal Arts academic advisor Tom Spencer.
 For guidance on specific courses and on specific language majors, please check with your major advisor.
 Remember, language majors are required to study abroad, and to take at least 8 credits of language while doing so.

 For information on the study abroad experience including deadlines, student impressions, details on overseas study centers, you can drop by the EA Resource Room, 410 Boucke, open Monday-Friday, no appointment necessary.
 The resource room is staffed by students who have returned from Penn State study abroad, who can fill you in on how the experience worked for them, tell you about the application process, and give you tips on how to choose a program that will work for you.

 What are some of the study abroad programs available?

 Penn State has officially recognized study abroad programs in China, Hong Kong, Japan, India, Singapore, South Korea, Taiwan, Thailand, and Vietnam.
-A complete list of all PSU-recognized programs in Asia can be found via the Office of Education Abroad.
+More information and details about the study abroad programs in Asia can be found through the Global Penn State program search tool.